January 28, 2021

 Now, Phillips is fighting back.

-Phillip's lawyer Nicole Martin recently called the
+Phillip's lawyer Nicole Martin recently called

-ruling "offensive and un-American," saying they
+the ruling "offensive and un-American," saying

-will combat the decision.
+they will combat the decision.

 In the Washington Post, Paul Kane reports that

-recent experiences with ultra-conservative Senate
+recent experiences with ultra-conservative

-candidates have made Republican leaders fearful of
+Senate candidates have made Republican leaders

-may be reasons for party leaders or voters to have
+Georgia.
+There may be reasons for party leaders

-doubts about Broun, but I hope they aren’t
+or voters to have doubts about Broun, but I hope

-actually concerned about the purported problem
+they aren’t actually concerned about the

-that Kane identifies:
+purported problem that Kane identifies:

 Broun is prone to fiery speeches invoking the